Add PACE to an Existing Project

 tech: primary_language: "Python 3.12" ci_system: "GitHub Actions" test_command: "pytest -v --tb=short" build_command: null

-platform: type: github
+platform: ci: github

 llm: provider: anthropic model: claude-sonnet-4-6Step 3: Point SCRIBE to your existing docs (optional)